FoxDotBuild/Cya/MicroPython/README.md

 ## Cya Specific Micropython Library Files:

 MicroPython looks for library files in the /lib directory.
 Any file you place in the /lib directory can then be imported using the python import command.
-You may need some or all of the following libraries, depending on which feature of Cya you plan to use.
+You may need some or all of the following libraries, depending on which features of Cya you plan to use.

 - Setup.py  Written for Cya.
 Saves a lot of typing.
 - st7735.py  library for 1.44” TFT Display: https://github.com/cheungbx/st7735-esp8266-micropython